-• Job Shadowing will provide students with disabilities a one to five-day job shadowing experience, for an average of 25 hours per school year, in an occupation of interest within a community integrated setting.
+Job Shadowing provides students with disabilities a one-to-five-day job shadowing experience, for an average of 25 hours per school year, in an occupation of interest within a community integrated setting.
 Multiple jobs and employers may be shadowed throughout the job shadowing experience.
-Students will be provided an opportunity to shadow employees and obtain an overview of the knowledge, tasks and abilities needed to work in this field.
+Students are provided an opportunity to shadow employees and obtain an overview of the knowledge, tasks and abilities needed to work in this field.